algosup/2023-2024-project-4-sportshield-team-7/specifications/functional-specification.md

 - **Ski equipment renter**: The ski equipment renter is another target of SportShield.
 The renter would like to be able to rent the equipment without having to worry about the safety of the equipment, to avoid paying the deposit.
 He would also like to be notified if the device detects any motion.

+### 1.4 Use cases

+- **Locking skis with SportShield**: A user wants to stop for a break at a restaurant.
+He locks his skis with SportShield by wrapping the cable around the skis and locking it.
+The user then goes to the restaurant.
+The device will go into sleep mode and emit sounds only if a motion is detected.
+After his meal, the user unlocks the skis using the mobile app and the Bluetooth connection on the device.
+The user then goes back to the slopes.

 ## 2. How SportShield works

 As of now, the device is equipped with a battery, a motion sensor, a buzzer, a Bluetooth module, a GNSS module, an electromagnet and a GMS module.
 The device is also equipped with a cable that can be wrapped around the ski equipment to lock it.